 - Members who are low-income trans, gender non conforming and intersex people or trans, gender non conforming, intersex people of color are strongly encouraged to get involved in the Movement Building Team!

-- Members who don’t have time for a regular commitment or don’t feel like any of the teams call to them can participate in “one-shot” volunteering or event opportunities like helping with an event, a mailing, participating in Hot Stuff or Coffee Talk, etc
+- Members who don’t have time for a regular commitment or don’t feel like any of the teams call to them can participate in “one-shot” volunteering or event opportunities like helping with an event, a mailing, participating in Small Works Big Change and the Attorneys and Advocates Awards.

 How do I become a member?

 One way to become a member is by attending membership orientation, filling out the membership application and signing the membership book.
 Orientations will happen four times are year at SRLP, with one orientation geared towards primary Spanish speakers.
 If you can’t attend an orientation contact membership director Sasha Alexander to set up a time to get oriented, and in the meantime fill out the application and you’ll be on your way!

 What do I get from being a member?

 You get a process to increase your ownership and leadership in the Sylvia Rivera Law Project!
 By becoming a member you help shape and direct SRLP’s future by sharing your vision and voice.
 Being in closer contact with SRLP staff will enable you to have a deeper involvement in the direction of our work.
 You also get a fancy button of our namesake Sylvia Rivera designed by Jennifer Patterson!
 There will also be two membership appreciations each year where SRLP staff will be on hand to appreciate your hard work and listen to your feedback!

 Can I still get legal services if I am not a member?